AICDEV/ts-node-closure-boilerplate/README.md

 ## ts-node-closure-boilerplate

-This is a simple boilerplate to start direct coding in typescript and run it with node.js
+This is a simple boilerplate to start direct coding in typescript and run it with node.js.
+It's prepared for testing with jest and BDD with cucumber.

 After first checkout or clonse please run `yarn`to install all required dependencies